Seagate/cortx-experiments/S3/full-fake-ttfb-hw-with-authfix/README.md

 From Dmitry CSV, I took only 'initial' and 'restart'.
 Ignored 'fix', because it had some configuration issue and lots of IOs failed.  ('restart' fixed that config issue and is more "clean" for comparison.)
-I also ignored object size 256, since that was "warm-up" workload, not intended for analysis and comparison.
+I also ignored object size 256 MB, since that was "warm-up" workload, not intended for analysis and comparison.

-We had tests for 3 object sizes: tiny (100 bytes), small (256 KB) and large (128 MB).
+After that I got test results for 3 object sizes: tiny (100 bytes), small (256 KB) and large (128 MB).
 Results:

 ### 100 bytes